 Skipping school is something most students do at one point or another.
 In fact, most schools have an unofficial “senior ditch day” that is celebrated by cutting class near the end of the year.
-But it turns out that when a minor misses too many school days, she can actually be labeled as “chronically truant,” which could even result in criminal penalties for the student or her parents.
-San Diego juvenile lawyer Peter Liss believes that most people can avoid these charges if they better understand the law.
+But it turns out that when a minor misses too much school, she can actually be labeled as “chronically truant,” which could even result in criminal penalties for the student or her parents.
+Fortunately, most people can avoid these charges if they better understand the law.

-A student isn’t considered truant under the law until she misses three or more days or parts of the day longer than 30 minutes.
+A student isn’t considered truant under California state law until she has three or more unexcused absences, which means missing 30 or more minutes in a given school day.
 Even after that point though, a school must only discuss the situation with the student’s parents.
 At four absences, the school must notify the district’s superintendent or attendance supervisor who will be responsible for monitoring the situation.
-Once a student has five or more absences, she will be considered habitually truant and the school may choose to refer the case to the District Attorney or juvenile court.
+Once a student has missed five or more school days, she will be considered habitually truant and the school may choose to refer the case to the District Attorney or juvenile court.
 It is at this point that the habitual truancy has actually run afoul of California state laws and both the child or parents cold be charged with crimes.

 Possible Criminal Penalties for Truancy

 Obviously truancy is a much more minor crime than say, shoplifting or gang activity.
 In fact, most truancy cases are never referred to the court.
-As a result, the penalties are not as serious either.
-Possible sentences for truancy include delayed ability to apply for a driver’s license, losing an existing driver’s license, mandatory education classes or probation.
+As a result, the consequences are not as serious either.
+Teens sentenced for truancy charges are generally subject to mandatory education classes or probation.

-Parents (or others responsible for truancy) may also be charged with contributing to the delinquency of a minor, which can carry penalties of up to one year in jail and $2,000 in fines.
-As you can imagine, it is particularly important for those facing these charges to work with a top San Diego criminal defense attorney to fight these charges.
+Parents (or others responsible for the truancy) may also be charged with contributing to the delinquency of a minor, which can carry penalties of up to one year in jail and $2,000 in fines.
+As you can imagine, it is particularly important for those facing these charges to work with a top criminal defense attorney.